 To apply, applicants should first obtain the full application guidelines and required forms.
 Proposals must address at least one of the funding priorities listed.
-An original grant proposal and 4 copies must be received in the Hawaii Chapter office by August 1, 2013.
+An original grant proposal and 4 copies must be received by mail or delivery in the Hawaii Chapter office by July 31, 2014.
+In addition, an electronic copy (PDF or Word) of the Proposal Template must be emailed to email@example.com by July 31, 2014.
 Please be advised that proposals are non-binding.
 Proposals will be reviewed by a multi-disciplinary volunteer Program Services Committee.

 Application guidelines and forms can be downloaded here: